-- Generating the ‘welcome comment on the issue’ (
+- Generating the ‘welcome comment on the issue’ (>const message).

-const paramswhich will be used to create the comment(in the last
+- Generating the const params which will be used to create the comment(in the last return statement).

 - If the issue opener is a ‘COLLABORATOR’ or a ‘OWNER’, read the issue description for a line ‘/label label1, label2, label3’ to assign labels to issues.
 If the issue is not created for the repo, a new label is created and assigned to the issue.

-Welcome message to first Issue by new contributer
+Welcome message to first Issue by new contributor

 Bot’s comment on a new Pull Request